vgarzon/RepData_PeerAssessment1/PA1_template.md

 ## [1] 0.1508847
 ```

+Replacing missing data results in **86,096** additional steps, an increase of roughly 15%.

-## Are there differences in activity patterns between weekdays and weekends?
+### Are there differences in activity patterns between weekdays and weekends?

-For this part the `weekdays()` function may be of some help here.
-Use
-the dataset with the filled-in missing values for this part.

-1. Create a new factor variable in the dataset with two levels -- "weekday" and "weekend" indicating whether a given date is a weekday or weekend day.
+1. Added a factor variable with levels "weekday" and "weekend" according to the actual day of the week.

 ```r